zibusisomasuku/JS-Tutorials/README.md

 My favorite search engine is [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy").

-o quickly turn a URL or email address into a link, enclose it in angle brackets.
+To quickly turn a URL or email address into a link, enclose it in angle brackets.

 <https://www.markdownguide.org>
 <fake@example.com>